Kate Hudson Gives Us A Side Boob Show At The Golden Globes While Rumored Love Interest Brad Pitt Gets Big Cheers From A-Listers

 Through all the consistent reports of Kate Hudson being the women that got between Brad and Angelina’s relationship, a close source told DailyMail.com that the romance between the blonde bombshell and the A-lister is not happening.
 It has further been reported that the UN ambassador, Jolie, was “out of her mind” with jealously over Hudson, adding that the How To Lose A Guy In 10 Days actress knows how miserable Angelina made Brad during their time together, and that she has no sympathy for the Oscar-winning actress.

-During December last year, it was alleged that Hudson found Brad “too hot”, even though Angelina thought the Fabletics spokesperson was “a nobody.”
-Rumors of Pitt and Hudson’s involvement started to gain momentum last November when sources revealed that Kate is Brad’s mystery women and that they have been exceptionally close over the past couple of weeks, following a few secret meet-ups.
+During December last year, it was alleged that Hudson found Brad “too hot,”even though Angelina thought the Fabletics spokesperson was “a nobody.”
+Rumors of Pitt and Hudson’s involvement started to gain momentum last November when sources revealed that Kate is Brad’s mystery women and that they have been exceptionally close over the past couple of weeks, following a few secret meetups.

 “So they’re two big stars who were very attracted to each other and drawn to one another, and they are certainly enjoying each other’s company.”